Short, quirky tales from comedy writer/actor Walt Jaschek intended to bring chuckles. Or at least chortles.

-A retired copywriter of funny advertising campaigns for national brands (with many wacky examples on this channel,) Walt is a 2018 inductee into the St. Louis Media History Foundation Hall of Fame.
-Declaring, "I'm not history yet," Walt is now creating comedy videos and shows right here on the channel.
-Subscribe to always be first to see and hear Walt's UP!
+Walt is a retired copywriter of comedy-bent, award-winning ad campaigns for national brands (with many wacky examples on this channel.)
+For that body of funny work, Walt was a 2018 inductee into the St. Louis Media History Hall of Fame.
+Declaring, "I'm not history yet," Walt is now writing and starring in quirky, short comedy videos designed to entertain the world.
+And himself.

 A bodacious BlackFriday deal from Writer Walt (me!)
 Today, in my digital download shop, I am making PDFs of some of my books and comics absolutely freakin’ FREE.
 Go to: ko-fi.com/writerwalt/shop Download EARTH DUDE, HEROBOTS, etc., and read ‘em on screen at your ever-lovin’ leisure.
 All I ask in return is a comment, share or social media mention!